April 1, 2026

 What to Do After You Are Fired for Calling in Sick in California

-Acting quickly protects your options.
-Here is where to start.
+Acting quickly protects your options, and the steps below are where to start.

-1. Write everything down while it is fresh.
+1. Write everything down while the details are fresh.
 Include the date you called in sick, what your employer said, and the exact circumstances of your termination.
 Details fade fast, and a written timeline becomes important evidence.

 2. Save your records before you lose access.
 Pull copies of emails, texts, performance reviews, and HR communication.
 Employers cut off system access quickly after termination.

-3. Do not sign anything yet.
-If your employer offered a severance agreement or an arbitration agreement, stop.
-Signing either document may waive your right to pursue a claim.
-Talk to an attorney first.
+3. Do not sign anything until you have spoken to an attorney.
+If your employer offered a severance agreement or an arbitration agreement, stop before signing.
+Either document may waive your right to pursue a claim, and that waiver can be difficult to undo.
+Our guide on severance agreements in California explains what to watch out for.

-4. Contact Frontier Law Center.
+4. Contact Frontier Law Center as early as possible.
 California filing deadlines are strict, and getting legal counsel early keeps every option open.

 For a broader understanding of what conduct the law prohibits, our guide on workplace retaliation is worth reviewing.
-You can also find related guidance on our blog about being fired while on workers' comp in California, which covers similar retaliation protections in a different context.
+You can also find related guidance on our post about being fired while on workers' comp in California, which covers similar retaliation protections in a different context.
+If you were handed a performance improvement plan before the termination, read our breakdown of what PIPs mean for California employees before you respond to anything in writing.

 California Filing Deadlines for Sick Leave Retaliation and Wrongful Termination Claims